pel-daniel/mind-bicycles/README.md

 - Leap Technology / [🎥 video](https://www.youtube.com/watch?v=o_TlE_U_X3c).
 The revolutionary navigation technology invented by Jef Raskin.
 - [Mercury](https://www.mercuryos.com).
 Is a speculative reimagining of the operating system as a fluid experience driven by human intent.
 - [Project Oberon](http://www.projectoberon.com/).
 Project Oberon is a design for a complete desktop computer system from scratch.
 Its simplicity and clarity enables a single person to know and implement the whole system, while still providing enough power to make it useful and usable in a production environment.
+- [Unununium](https://www.techtalkz.com/threads/unununium-the-all-new-operating-system.156/).
+Is a free operating system with the goal of creating a highly componentized graphical real-time operating system.

 ## Other